Lelia Gowland, Principal, Gowland LLC.

 In some ways, this makes sense.
 What’s appropriate in one industry would be completely inappropriate in another.
 The tight ponytail that’s expected of an Olympic gymnast would look out of place on the newscaster covering the event.
 Similarly, if the gymnast arrived with perfectly coiffed newscaster hair, she wouldn’t be taken as seriously.
 Again, it’s about context and expectations.

-As with nearly everything in our professional lives, let’s recognise that women are held to a different standard than men when it comes to executive presence.
+As with nearly everything in our professional lives, let’s recognize that women are held to a different standard than men when it comes to executive presence.
 What we do with that info is up to us.
 If as far as you’re concerned, actions speak louder than clothes, then go ahead and wear that Game of Thrones t-shirt, but remember to be mindful of the impression you give.

 Your company culture probably plays a big part in how you and your colleagues dress for work; no doubt it influences the way they travel for work as well.
 Read more about the impact of business travel in a cost-conscious culture in our white paper today.